-- Describe how and with what entities the applicant collaborates with or proposes to collaborate with to carry out the grant project and coordinate resources for victims of domestic violence, sexual assault, dating violence, and stalking. - List the point of contact for each agency the applicant will collaborate with in providing services or making referrals during the grant period. - Explain how the applicant will cooperate with law enforcement, prosecuting attorneys' offices, courts, and other governmental or nonprofit agencies. - Describe any new collaborative efforts that the applicant will undertake during the grant period and the impact the collaboration will have on the grant project. - Describe how collaboration with units of government and/or with organizations will maximize grant funds. - Describe how S.T.O.P.
-VAWA grant project funds will fulfill a gap in service and avoid duplication of services or resources in the applicant agency, related agency, or community.
+• How and with what entities the applicant collaborates with or proposes to collaborate with to carry out the grant project and coordinate resources for victims of domestic violence, sexual assault, dating violence, and stalking.

+- Point of contact for each agency the applicant will collaborate with in providing services or making referrals during the grant period. - How the applicant will cooperate with law enforcement, prosecuting attorneys' offices, courts, and other governmental or nonprofit agencies. - Any new collaborative efforts the applicant will undertake during the grant period and the impact the collaboration will have on the grant project. - How collaboration with units of government and/or with organizations will maximize grant funds. - How S.T.O.P.
+VAWA funds will fulfill a gap in service and avoid duplication of services or resources in the applicant agency, related agency, or community.